MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ![Classification of edges: tree edge, back edge, forward edge, cross edge](/images/algorithms/edges-classification.png)

-In DFS of an undirected graph we get only tree and back edges; no forward or back-edges.
+In <abbr title="Depth First Search">DFS</abbr> of an undirected graph we get only tree and back edges; no forward or back-edges.

 ### Parenthesis theorem
 $$\forall u, v$$, exactly one of the following holds: